abraaocrvlh42/dotfiles/README.md

 # dotfiles
-My dotfiles for Arch Linux with bspwm
+My dotfiles for Arch Linux with bspwm.